aelkouhen/aelkouhen.github.io/_posts/iam/2026-01-14-iam-keycloak-phase-two-cockroachdb.md

 ### Step 2a.
 Create a realm in a self-hosted Keycloak

 A realm in Keycloak is equivalent to a tenant.
 Each realm allows an administrator to create isolated groups of applications and users.
-Initially, Keycloak includes a single realm, called master.
+Initially, Keycloak includes a single realm, called `master`.
 Use this realm only for managing Keycloak and not for managing any applications.

 Follow these steps to create your own realm:

-- Open the Keycloak Admin Console in your browser.
+- Open the [Keycloak Admin Console](http://localhost:8080/admin) in your browser.
 - In the top-left menu, locate Current realm and click Create Realm next to it.

 <img src="/assets/img/iam-p5-06.png" alt="Create realm in Keycloak admin console" style="width:100%">

-- In the Realm name field, enter crdb-realm.
+- In the Realm name field, enter `crdb-realm`.
 - Click Create to finalize.

 <img src="/assets/img/iam-p5-07.png" alt="Realm name configuration" style="width:100%">